Oppenheimer404/pidriver/README.md

 - Log Network SSID & Juicy info + GPS Location
 - Connect to one (or more) 'Base Station' ssid's to preform file exfiltration

 Since those features seem relativley easy to impliment, I want to go a step or two further.
-I also want to;
+I also want to add;

 - Geofencing to prevent scanning in specific areas (e.g. while at work, school, home)
 - Automatic power